Skip to main content

 Result Analysis

 The performance_test tool can output various types of statistical results.
-We mainly compare the differences in latency and system usage:
+Below, we primarily compare differences in latency and system resource usage:

-The mean latency for communication with "zero-copy" enabled and disabled are 4.546ms and 0.195ms, respectively.
-It can be seen that "zero-copy" significantly reduces communication latency.
+The average communication latencies with "zero-copy" disabled and enabled are 4.546 ms and 0.195 ms, respectively.
+This clearly shows that the "zero-copy" feature significantly reduces communication latency.

 Communication MethodLatencyutime+stimemaxrssminfltmajfltnvcswnivcsw